raspberrypilearning/create-your-own-world/en/step_1.md

 ## Introduction

-In this project you'll learn how to create your own open world adventure game.
+In this project you'll learn how to create your own adventure game with multiple rooms for the player to explore.

 ### What you will make